Hyperbolicity of adjoint linear series on varieties with positive tangent bundle: Introduction

 It is known that projective (almost) homogeneous spaces have (almost) nef tangent bundle (see Section \ref{prelim} for the definitions).
 We have an ``almost homogeneous variant'' of the above, see Corollary \ref{cor-ahvariant}.

 We now turn our attention to irregular varieties with nef tangent bundle.
 We remark that algebraic hyperbolicity of irregular varieties is not very well-studied.
 One of the well-known results in this direction is Bloch's conjecture \cite{Blo26}, which asserts that if $q(X)>\dim X$, then every entire holomorphic curve $f:\mathbb{C}\to X$ is algebraically degenerate, i.e., $f(\mathbb{C})$ lies in a proper subvariety of $X$.
 This result was proved by Kawamata \cite{Kaw80}, who verified Ochiai's conjectured lemma that is sufficient for Bloch's conjecture (see \cite{Och77}).

 When $X$ is a complex torus, Green \cite{Gre78} proved that a closed complex subspace of $X$ is Kobayashi hyperbolic if and only if it contains no translate of a positive-dimensional subtorus of $X$.
-This implies
+In fact, for subvarieties of abelian varieties, we note the following that has been observed by Caucci \cite[Remark 2.2]{caucci_KH} after the first version of this work was posted on the arXiv:

-\begin{theorem} A subvariety of an abelian variety is algebraically hyperbolic if it contains no translate of a positive-dimensional abelian subvariety. \end{theorem}
+\begin{remark} A subvariety of an abelian variety is algebraically hyperbolic if and only if it contains no translate of a positive-dimensional abelian subvariety. \end{remark}

-By the work of Yamanoi, a general type subvariety $X$ of an abelian variety is algebraically hyperbolic outside the special subset of $X$\footnote{Here, the special subset of $X$ is the Zariski closure of the union of all images of non-constant rational maps $A\dashrightarrow X$ from abelian varieties $A$.} which is proper (see, e.g.,~\cite[Corollary 1]{Yam15}).
+Using \cite{Br, Dem97, Gre78, JK}, he also observes that for subvarieties of abelian varieties, the notions of Kobayashi, Brody and algebraic hyperbolicity are equivalent.
+It is worth mentioning that by the work of Yamanoi, a general type subvariety $X$ of an abelian variety is algebraically hyperbolic outside the special subset of $X$\footnote{Here, the special subset of $X$ is the Zariski closure of the union of all images of non-constant rational maps $A\dashrightarrow X$ from abelian varieties $A$.} which is proper (see, e.g.,~\cite[Corollary 1]{Yam15}).

 As mentioned, we mostly deal with the case when the tangent bundle $\mathcal{T}_X$ of a smooth projective variety $X$ of dimension $\geq 3$ is nef, in which case $q(D)\leq \dim D$ for any ample divisor $D$ of $X$.
 It is a result of Campana--Peternell \cite{CP91} that the Albanese morphism of such varieties are smooth fibrations.
 Moreover, by a result of Demailly--Peternell--Schneider \cite{DPS}, the Albanese map, up to an \'etale cover, is a smooth fibration whose fibers are Fano varieties with nef tangent bundle \cite[Main Theorem]{DPS} (which are conjecturally even rational homogeneous spaces by Campana--Peternell Conjecture).
 For such fibrations, we have

 \begin{theorem} Let $X$ be a smooth projective irregular variety of dimension $n\geq 3$ with nef tangent bundle $\mathcal{T}_X$.
 Assume that the Albanese morphism ${\rm alb}_X\colon X \rightarrow A$ of $X$ has regular fibers.
 Let $L$ be an ample and globally generated line bundle on $X$, and $m$ be an integer such that \begin{enumerate} \item[\emph{(i)}] $L|_{F_p}$ is very ample for all fibers $F_p$ of ${\rm alb}_X$, and \item[\emph{(ii)}] $m>\max\left\{n,n+2\tau({L})-2\right\}$ is an integer such that $mL-\beta(L_A){\rm alb}_X^*(L_A)$ is ample for some ample line bundle $L_A$ on $A$. \end{enumerate} Then the linear system $|K_X+mL|$ is hyperbolic. \end{theorem}